Webifyd/client-intake-form/README.md

 Before you begin, ensure you have:

 - Node.js 18+ installed
-- An Airtable account and API key
+- An Airtable account with API access
-- SMTP email credentials (Gmail, SendGrid, etc.)
+- Airtable Personal Access Token with read/write permissions

 ## Installation